 If we want elected leaders to reimagine and rebuild our institutions in a way that builds a just and equitable world, we must support and elect leaders who have the life experiences that allow them to do this.

 As we fight for justice for Black Americans, we must elect more Black women to office.
-As Mayor Breed said recently:
+As San Francisco Mayor London Breed put it:

 “We are here to take our experiences, our strength and everything that we represent, and use that to make different and better decisions, so that we can change the outcome of what’s actually happening with Black people, not just in San Francisco, but all over this country.”